msuhanov/regf/Windows registry file format specification.md

 0|4|Key node offset|In bytes, relative from the start of the hive bins data 4|4|Name hint|The first 4 ASCII characters of a key name string (used to speed up lookups)

-If a key name string is less than 4 characters in length, it is stored in the beginning of the *Name hint* field (hereinafter, *the beginning of the field* means *the first few bytes at lower addresses in the field*), unused bytes of this field are set to null.
+If a key name string is less than 4 characters in length, it is stored in the beginning of the *Name hint* field (hereinafter, *the beginning of the field* means *the first byte at the lowest address or the first few bytes at lower addresses in the field*), unused bytes of this field are set to null.
 UTF-16LE characters are converted to ASCII, if possible (if it isn't, the first byte of the *Name hint* field is null).

 All list elements are required to be sorted (as described above).